groovy-tutorial/groovy-tutorial/manuscript/08_03_PropertiesFields.md

 	}

 T> ##Use typed fields for larger programs
-T>
+T> If you're writing code that others will use then definitely use fields.
+Using types is up to you but they do help make sure other developers know what you're expecting.

 ## Default values
 Properties and fields are much like variables and can be declared with an initial value:

 {title="A basic person class with three typed fields, each with an initial value",lang=groovy}

 	class Person {
 	    public String name = 'anonymous'
 	    private String email = 'anon@example.com'
 	    private String mobile = ''
 	}

-The initial value doesn't have to be a literal, it can be determined from an expression
+The initial value doesn't have to be a literal, it can be determined from an expression.

 ## Getters and Setters